jgeumlek/WiimoteGlue/README.md

 to run it.

+It requires udev, uinput, and xwiimote.

+https://github.com/dvdhrm/xwiimote (also available in the AUR https://aur.archlinux.org/packages/xwiimote/ )

+You'll need certain file permissions on the uinput and wiimote event devices.
+Depending on your distro, you might need to edit uinput.c to use the appropriate location for uinput on your system.
+WiimoteGlue assumes it is at /dev/uinput

 ##Motivation

 The Linux kernel driver for wiimotes is pretty handy, but the extension controllers like the Nunchuk show up as separate devices.
-Extra features like the accelerometers or infared sensors also show up as separate devices.
-Since very little software supports taking input from multiple devices for a single player, using a wiimote for tilt controls or using the wiimote/nunchuk combo is rarely doable.
+Not just that, extra features like the accelerometers or infared sensors also show up as separate devices.
+Not many games support taking input from multiple devices for a single player, so using a wiimote for tilt controls or using the wiimote/nunchuk combo is often not possible.
 WiimoteGlue acts to combine these into a synthetic gamepad, and adds some extra features to further improve usability.

 ##Features

 * Creates synthetic virtual gamepads that work in most modern software that expect gamepads.
 * Supports extension controllers such as the nunchuk or classic controller.
-* Configurable button mappings to get that ideal control scheme.
+* Configurable at run-time button mappings to get that ideal control scheme.
 * Also grabs Wii U pro controllers and allows remapping buttons.
 * Dynamic control mappings that change when extensions are inserted or removed.
 * Basic processing of accelerometer or infared data.
 * Basic support of the Wii Balance Board in addition to a standard controller.
 Surf your way through your games!
 * Read in control mappings from files.
+Set up a file per game, and you can switch between them easily.
 * Uses the Linux gamepad API button defintions rather than ambiguous labels like "A","B","X","Y"  or "Button 0" for the virtual gamepad.
 * Virtual gamepads persist for as long as WiimoteGlue is running, so even software not supporting gamepad hotplugging can be oblivious to Wii remotes connecting/disconnecting.
 * Also creates a virtual keyboard/mouse device that can be mapped.
 * Assuming proper file permissions on input devices, this does not require super-user privileges.

+##Example of Why You Might Use WiimoteGlue

+You decide to play <popular kart racing game> with just a sideways Wii remote, tilting the controller to steer for some silly fun.
+After veering off the track repeatedly, it is time to get serious.
+You plug in the Nunchuk extension controller, and instantly the controls change.
+Rather than flimsy tilt-based steering, you now have the reliable Nunchuk's control stick handling your steering, and the buttons on the Wii remote have changed as well to match your new grip.
+After a while, a friend comes by.
+"Oh hey, it's <popular kart racing game>!
+Can I play?
+Wait.
+What's with that funky controller?
+I don't trust my left and right hands to be separated by a cord, and there's no way that has enough buttons."
+Before they turn away, you manage to swap the Nunchuk our for a Wii Classic Controller.
+Like magic, the controller works as expected.
+No need to fiddle with control mappings every time an extension changes, and no need to change the game options to use the newly connected Classic Controller.
+Your friend, eased by the comforting vague familiarity of the Classic Controller, enjoys their race.

 ##Documentation